 The original homestead was extended with the side gables within decades of the first construction.
 The maids' quarters and smoke house are likely to date from the early Victorian period, along with the former gaol.
 The pattern in the pressed metal ceiling suggests it may have been added to replace lath and plaster ceiling in the Federation period.
 Various farm buildings and sheds are likely to have been built and demolished over the Nineteenth Century.
-The remaining timber sheds west of the homestead and the silos and feed lots approximately 200m north-west of the homestead shed may have first been built in the late Federation period, and adapted since.
-The Model Dairy to the north of the homestead was likely built in the late 1930s.
+The remaining timber sheds west of the homestead, and the silos and the log-framed shed clad with corrugated steel approximately 200m north-west of the homestead shed may have first been built from the early Twentieth Century, and adapted since.
+The feedlots and shed roofed with corrugated asbestos are likely to have been constructed in the inter-war period.
+The Model Dairy to the north of the homestead was built in the late 1930s.